 “To find out more about safely riding an eRideable check out the Road Safety Commission website, which has some useful and practical information, “the Commissioner said.

-Check out our handy fact sheet with eRideable rules for use in WA here.
+Our handy fact sheet with eRideable rules for use in WA outlines what an eRideable is, the types of eRideables, and the rules for their use.